Logotype for Future Generation Australia Limited

 • Achieved strong investment performance despite challenging market conditions, with a 4.9% portfolio increase in July and 11.3% over 12 months, outperforming key indices.

-• Social impact investment of $5.7 million to be made in 2025, bringing total since inception to $49.0 million.
+• Social impact investment of $5.7 million to be made in 2025, bringing total since inception to $49.0 million, with a strategic shift to support vulnerable children aged 0–14.

 Financial highlights